Scott McCloud: Fiction

 During his high school years, he collaborated on comics with his schoolmate Kurt Busiek, who has become a successful comics writer.
 While still teenagers, the two along with fellow teenagers Christopher Bing, a 2001 Caldecott Medal winner, and Richard Howell created the first licensed Marvel/DC crossover comic Pow!
 Biff!
 Pops!, a one-shot project sold in conjunction with a 1978 Boston Pops performance of comics-themed music.

 While working as a production artist at DC Comics, McCloud created the light-hearted science fiction/superhero comic book series Zot! in 1984, in part as a reaction to the increasingly grim direction that superhero comics were taking in the 1980s.
 His other print comics include the 1986 black and white comic Destroy!! (a deliberately over-the-top, oversized single-issue comic book, intended as a parody of formulaic superhero fights), the 1998 graphic novel The New Adventures of Abraham Lincoln (done with a mixture of computer-generated and manually drawn digital images), 12 issues of DC Comics' Superman Adventures in the late 1990s, the 2005 three-issue series Superman: Strength, and the 2015 graphic novel The Sculptor.

-In June 2024, Raina Telgemeier announced a new book co-authored with McCloud, The Cartoonists Club, to be published in April 2025 by Scholastic's Graphix imprint.
+In April 2025, McCloud and Raina Telgemeier released The Cartoonists Club, a middle-grade graphic novel published by Scholastic's Graphix imprint.
+The book blends a fictional narrative about a group of students with educational sequences that adapt McCloud's theories from Understanding Comics for a younger audience.